How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 Did you know that Anchorage's first school began with all grades, including high school?

-This edition of the Anchorage Memories VIP Club looks at High School memories.
+This edition of the Alaska VIP Club and Podcast looks at high school memories.

-Irving L. Kimball and his wife Della purchased a lot at 500 West 5th Avenue where they built a store with an apartment for them and their family upstairs.
+Irving L. Kimball and his wife Della purchased a lot at 500 West 5th Avenue, where they built a store with an apartment upstairs, for them and their family.

-Opening in November 1915, it sold a mixture of general merchandise, hardware, and groceries.
+Opening in November 1915, the store sold a mixture of general merchandise, hardware, and groceries.

 After Irving passed away, his wife Della operated the store, but stopped selling groceries.

-Then, in 1958, following the death of Della, the Kimball's daughter, Decema Kimball Andresen Slawson kept the store in operation, but also began selling paint.
+Then, in 1958, following the death of Della, Kimball's daughter, Decema Kimball Andresen Slawson, kept the store in operation, but also began selling paint.
 Decema passed away in 2002.

 The store was in operation from 1915 to 2002, making Kimball's Dry Goods the oldest continuously operating business in Anchorage during that time.